xanimo/HWI-dogecoin/docs/examples/walkthrough/walkthrough.rst

 .. image:: Screenshot11_Core_Console-getaddressinfo.png

-* If you see the same addresses for the same paths on Trezor, in HWI and in Bitcoin Core Wallet you can rest assured that the wallet has been created correctly and that the Bitcoin Core wallet corresponds to your Trezor device.
+* If you see the same addresses for the same paths on Trezor, in HWI and in Dogecoin Core Wallet you can rest assured that the wallet has been created correctly and that the Dogecoin Core wallet corresponds to your Trezor device.

 * Now let us **send funds**.

-* CORE: To send funds, open the "Send" tab in Bitcoin Core Wallet, then select input, amount, fees, etc. Once satisifed, click "Create Unsigned", verify any displayed information, then click "Create Unsigned" again.
+* CORE: To send funds, open the "Send" tab in Dogecoin Core Wallet, then select input, amount, fees, etc. Once satisifed, click "Create Unsigned", verify any displayed information, then click "Create Unsigned" again.
   The PSBT (Partially Signed Bitcoin Transaction) is now on the clipboard.